 The Student Activities Office is the central location for information concerning campus organizations.
 All students are invited to visit the Student Activities Office and pick up a current list of campus organizations.
-Club information is also available at http://pirates.victoriacollege.edu/clubs.
+Club information is also available on the Pirate Portal Student Services tab in the Student Life channel.
 All registered students in good standing may join student organizations.
 Specific membership and office holder requirements are determined by constitution and by-laws of the group.
 Copies of each organization's constitution are maintained in the Student Activities Office.